Dean: I Faced Off With Myself In a Six Hour Psilocybin Treatment Trip And Here’s What Happened

 Dylan sent me an email and invited me to a “healing retreat,” a psilocybin healing retreat, to be more precise.
 If Jesse trusted Dylan, so did I.

-Dylan facilitates retreats focused on personal growth and wellness, working with organizations like Sovereign X Nature and TIERRA Viviente in Costa Rica.
+Dylan facilitates retreats focused on personal growth and wellness, working with organizations like Sovereign X Nature and TEREA Viviente in Costa Rica.
 His six-year journey has taken him from the same transformative dark place so many of us experience post-trauma.

 View this post on Instagram